 Posts Tagged ‘Boston fire department’

 Boston firefighters stand at attention to honor Lt.
-Kevin Kelley, killed on duty four years ago today.by markadmin Posted: Wednesday, 1/9/2013
+Kevin Kelley, killed on duty five years ago today.by markadmin Posted: Thursday, 1/9/2014

 I was photographing the 2nd of 3 deliberately set fires in the Pratt street area of Allston when neighbors pointed firefighters toward another fire that was burning.
 I ran with the firefighters, the arson squad and Boston police arson detective James Freeman toward the rear of an Ashford street home.
 Heavy fire was pushing out from the car and starting to ignite the shingles on the side of the structure.
 My photos below show Detective James Freeman and firefighters stretching hoses to the fire.
 The last photo shows Jeff Intinarelli, as he checks his totaled, still smoldering car.
 In all, this morning’s 3 arson fires destroyed a total of 5 cars.
 This makes a total of 8 deliberate burns in the span of 7 weeks in this small area of Allston.
 Over 10 cars have been destroyed.
 Check out my photos and Herald reporter John Zaremba’s story at bostonherald.com

 The Boston fire department saved this building after a stubborn 2-alarm fire broke out on the 3rd floor Saturday.
 The middle photo shows district chief Frank Jones with insulation on top of his head after the 3rd floor ceiling at 251 Saratoga St. was finally cracked open.
 The fire caused $250,000.00 damage.
 Please see my photos below.
 Shot on assignment for the Boston Herald.